girpas-ulg/spyfit/README.rst

 written by Eric Nussbaumer (the SFIT4 Layer0 and Layer1), Mathias Palm and Bavo Langerock.
 **spyfit** takes ideas from those codes and has features in common.
-Additionaly, it tries to follow as much as possible the good practices in the Python scientific ecosystem (e.g., readability, reproducibility, using standard formats, PEP8 style guide / numpy docstrings, packaging...).
+Additionaly, it aims to provide deep integration with the libraries of the Python scientific ecosystem (including emerging packages like xarray_) and using standard data models such as netCDF_.
+It also tries to follow as much as possible the good practices in that environment (e.g., readability, reproducibility, using standard formats, PEP8 style guide / numpy docstrings, packaging...).
-It also put emphasis on its integration with the libraries of the Python scientific ecosystem (including emerging packages like xray_) and using standard data models such as netCDF_.

 Main Features
 -------------

 - Use the `Common Data Model`_ to store and handle retrieval data.
-  The xray_ package - a required dependency - implements this data model and provides a powerful framework for easy inspection, merging, processing and plotting of retrieval data.
+  The xarray_ package - a required dependency - implements this data model and provides a powerful framework for easy inspection, merging, processing and plotting of retrieval data.
 - Support various formats including:
     - netCDF_ (read/write)
     - SFIT4_ ascii output files (read-only) and input files (read/write)
     - GEOMS_ compliant HDF4 format (read/write)
-    - Easy export to various formats supported by xray_ and pandas_ (e.g., hdf5, csv, excel, SQL-databases...)
+    - Easy export to various formats supported by xarray_ and pandas_ (e.g., hdf5, csv, excel, SQL-databases...)
 - More readable, "pythonic" names for parameters and variables (also follow the `CF`_ standard names when possible).
 Possibility to revert to the names